NancyHarvey/solas/docs/jenkins.md

   <img src="https://github.com/NancyHarvey/solas/blob/master/docs/images/Jenkins%20Branch%20Sources%20Config.png" width="200" title="Github Logo">
 </p>

-* Configure
 Configure Branch Sources as shown below.

-Notes
+Notes:
-* Once you input credentials, you may need to go back and actually select it.
+* Once you choose a credential, you may need to go back and select it.
 * Under the GitHub Branch Source, add the additional behaviors "Advanced checkout behaviors" and "Advanced clone behaviors," but don't change their settings.